codebugtools/codebuglabsource/system_software_update/system_software_update.rst

 .. titleimage:: gps-circle2.png

 .. codelab:: Introduction

+    .. note:: We're currently developing the update process -- treat it as currently in beta, and let us know if you have any difficulties.

     CodeBug Connect has a tiny 'Operating System' that does various tasks in the background.
 Every so often we will provide an update that might add extra functionality or fix bugs.